Sign In

 The Unbecoming Series

-The Principles course establishes the ground.
-It names the assumptions that organize how we relate to ourselves through assumptions about wholeness, time, capacity, change, and the human condition, and applies pressure to the belief that something essential is missing or must be achieved.
+The Principles Collection establishes the ground — naming the assumptions that organize how we relate to ourselves and applying pressure to the belief that something essential is missing.

-The Lived Truths course stays closer to experience itself.
-It traces how identity, protection, relationship, and embodiment are already at work beneath conscious intention.
-Rather than aiming for insight, it attends to recognition and how truth registers through the body, contact, and moments that don’t resolve through explanation.
+The Lived Truths Collection stays closer to experience itself, tracing how identity, protection, relationship, and embodiment are already at work beneath conscious intention.

-The Phases course follows the recurring movements of Unbecoming: Awareness, Unraveling, Emerging, Animating, and Returning as patterns that appear and reappear across a life.
-The work unfolds alongside ordinary experience, trusting the system’s own pacing and intelligence.
+The Phases Collection follows the recurring movements of Unbecoming — Awareness, Unraveling, Emerging, Animating, and Returning — as patterns that appear and reappear across a life.

 Included in each course: